Chloé van Soeterstède

 "Brilliant...the conductor’s gifts of balance, attention, and acute musical sensibility were essential to the success of the Schumann."

 North American Representation

 In 2012 she founded the Arch Sinfonia, a chamber orchestra based in London, which has been applauded for its vibrant and boundless energy, its wide range of repertoire and its initiatives to build bridges between artists and audience.
-Van Soeterstède also loves to work with young musicians, and as such works regularly with orchestras at eg Wells Cathedral and Chetham's schools, and the conservatoires across the UK.
+Van Soeterstède also loves to work with young musicians, and as such works regularly with specialist music schools and conservatoires across the UK.

 Van Soeterstède was born in 1988 in France.
 After studying viola in Paris and then at the Royal Academy of Music, she studied conducting at the Royal Northern College of Music (2015-2017) with Clark Rundell and Mark Heron where she was awarded the Kennedy scholarship and was also

 supported by the Derek Hill Foundation.
 She was appointed the Taki Alsop Fellow 2019-21 by Marin Alsop and was a Dudamel Fellow with the LA Philharmonic in the 21/22 season.